Survival models and health sequences: Parameter estimation

 \subsection{Incomplete records}

 If we choose to include in the likelihood the record for a patient censored at $c>0$, we need the joint probability of the event $T > c$, the density of the subset $\bft_c=\bft\cap[0,c]$, and the outcome $Y[\bft_c]$ at $y$.
-On the assumption that censoring is uninformative, i.e.~that the distribution of the subsequent survival time for a patient censored at time~$c$ is the same as the conditional distribution given $T>c$ for an uncensored patient, the joint density is
+On the assumption that censoring is uninformative, i.e.,~that the distribution of the subsequent survival time for a patient censored at time~$c$ is the same as the conditional distribution given $T>c$ for an uncensored patient, the joint density is

 on the space of finite-length records.
-The second factor, the density of the appointment dates in $[0,c]$ for a patient surviving to time~$t>c$, is presumed not to depend on the subsequent survival time~$t-c$, in which case it may be extracted from the integral.
-It may be reasonable to assume that the distribution of appointment schedules is known, for example if appointments are scheduled administratively at regular intervals, in which case the second factor may also be discarded from the likelihood.
-Since the survival probability $1-F(c)$ is included in the first-stage likelihood, the additional factor needed in the analysis of the revival model is
+Assumption (\ref{noninformative}) implies that the second factor, the density of the appointment dates in $[0,c]$ for a patient surviving to time~$t>c$, does not depend on the subsequent survival time~$t-c$, in which case it may be extracted from the integral.
+It is also reasonable to assume that the distribution of appointment schedules is known, for example if appointments are scheduled administratively at regular intervals, in which case the second factor may also be discarded.
+Since the survival probability $1-F(c)$ is included in the first-stage likelihood, the additional likelihood factor needed in the analysis of the revival model is

 in which $\bft_c$~may regarded as a fixed subset of $[0,c]$.
 Unfortunately, the integral involves both the survival density $f(t) = F'(t)$ and the density of the revival process, so the full likelihood no longer factors.
-For an approximate solution, $f$~may be replaced with the estimate obtained from the first-stage analysis of survival times.
+For an approximate solution, $f$~may be replaced with the estimate obtained from the first-stage analysis of survival times, and if $\hat f$ is purely atomic, the integral is converted to a finite sum.

-For a revival parameter~$\theta$, a censored record contributes less information than an uncensored record of similar length.
-The log likelihood derivative generated by a complete record $(t, \bft, y)$ is

-where $g'_\theta$ is the derivative with respect to the parameter of the revival density.
-The log likelihood derivative for an incomplete record is the predictive expected value